-We've looked at what kinds of information are of

-high value to identity thieves: birthdates, Social Security numbers, any personal facts which might be used to deceive a target for purposes of phishing.
+We've looked at what kinds of information are of high value to identity thieves: birthdates, Social Security numbers, and any personal facts which might be used to deceive a target for purposes of phishing.
 We've talked briefly about electronic data security and protecting your online activities.

-But what to do if you think the worst has happened, if you're concerned you have been the victim of identity theft?
+But what do you do if you think the worst has happened and you are concerned that you have been the victim of identity theft?